Gamer-Guy12/os/planning/kbd.md

 - [ ] Check the state of certain toggle keys
     - Caps lock
     - Later Num and Scroll Lock when i extend the keyboard (for numpad, arrows, extra keys)

+## NOTES

+- Later I might have to make a seperate ps_2 module and do inits for that stuff seperatly to use both kbd and mouse

+## TODO
+- [x] Create a system to hold all the keystates
+- [-] Create the interrupt handler that handles the irq
+    - [ ] State machine to fully get all the bytes
+    - [ ] Translation table to translate from scan code to key code
+    - [ ] Call all the registered handlers
+- [ ] Enable the irq (hal_irq_t)
+- [ ] Create the hal functions based off of it
+    - [ ] check_keycode_down
+    - [ ] register and unregister key event handler
+        - have an array and if it fills up too bad so sad (return false)
+    - [ ] is capslock on